Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 In many cases, yeast is a secondary problem to something else, like food allergies, fleas, etc. But once the yeast overgrowth begins, it takes hold and spreads quickly.
 Once there, it can be a challenge to get rid of.
 Dogs can itch for several weeks post-treatment, and it is not an easy fix.

 Spoiler alert – it involves a lot of bathing and application of topical products – but it IS treatable with some patience and dedication.
-We will get to that later in this series.
+We will get to that later in the Allergies Channel here on Dogly.

-Common issue 3: triggers in your pup's environment for your dog's symptoms
+#3 Common allergy issue: triggers in your pup's environment for your dog's symptoms

 SO many things we barely notice in our dog's world can trigger allergic reactions that can present like skin allergies, seasonal allergies, allergic dermatitis, etc.